-New services from 2024
+New services from 2024/2025

-During 2024, we plan to incorporate two new capacities into NBIS - LU-fold and PReSTO.
+Since 2024/2025, two new capacities are integrated into NBIS - LU-fold and PReSTO.
 LU-fold, initiated by Assoc.
 Prof. Gemma Atkinson, enabling a fantastic opportunity to rapidly level up the structure prediction capacity and new complementary skills at NBIS and at the same time add an already growing community of users.
 PReSTO addresses that the structural biology community in the future heavily relies on supercomputer resources.
 PReSTO is an already mature framework, offering a unique opportunity to make this transformation possible in a short matter of time, and will give Swedish and SciLifeLab users a competitive advantage by providing an easy-to-use interface and a broad repertoire of preinstalled plug-n-play software.